jladabansq/2022-cash-mentorship/README.md

 **Mentorship Goal**

-My ultimate goal of this mentorship was to explore the frontend web development throughout the next two quarters.
+My ultimate goal for this mentorship was to explore the frontend web development throughout the next two quarters.
 As for my mentor Brett, he aimed to improve his mentorship skills.

  <br/>